mcb30/firmware-tester/README.md

     docker run -it --rm my-project-tester

-These commands can be invoked as part of a continuous integration system such as [Travis CI](https://travis-ci.com/), to ensure that the firmware's automated tests are run automatically for every commit and pull request.
+These commands can be invoked as part of a continuous integration system such as [GitHub Actions](https://docs.github.com/actions), to ensure that the firmware's automated tests are run automatically for every commit and pull request.